Surendranath College: History

-For much of its history, this college was known as Ripon College, named for the British Viceroy Lord Ripon, but in 1948–1949, it was renamed for its founder.
-Swami Vivekananda delivered his first address in Calcutta from the rostrum of this college on his return from Chicago after his famous deliverance at the Parliament of the World's Religions.
+Initially was known as Ripon College, named for the British Viceroy Lord Ripon, but in 1948–1949, it was renamed for its founder.
+Swami Vivekananda delivered his first address in Calcutta from the rostrum of college campus on his return from Chicago after his famous deliverance at the Parliament of the World's Religions.

 Departments and courses

 The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates and postgraduates of upper-, lower- and middle-class people of Kolkata and its adjoining areas.

 Science

 Science faculty consists of the departments of Chemistry, Physics, Mathematics, Statistics, Computer Science & Application, Botany, Zoology, Physiology, Microbiology, Psychology, and Economics.

 Arts & Commerce

 Arts and Commerce faculty consists of departments of Bengali, English, Sanskrit, History, Geography, Political Science, Philosophy, Journalism & Mass Communication, Sociology, and Commerce.

 Accreditation

 Surendranath College are recognized by the University Grants Commission (UGC).
 This college was accrediated by NAAC and awarded B+ grade in 2017.